ahmadrazach/ProShop/README.md

 - react-bootstrap
 - react-router-dom
 - axios
-- redux,react-redux,redux-thunk(to use function within the functions),redux-devtools-extension
+- REDUX ( redux,react-redux,redux-thunk(to use function within the functions),redux-devtools-extension )

 ## Backend

 - express
 - nodemon ( for constantly watching our server so we don't have to keep resetart server after every update)
-- consurrently ( for concurrently running both frontend,backend server)
+- concurrently ( for concurrently running both frontend,backend server)
 - dotenv ( to automatically loads enivronment variables from .env file into the process.env object)
 - mongoose ( for modeling your application data for node.js)
 - bcryptjs ( for encrypting password )